How to Cook with Fresh and Dried Herbs

 Dried herbs should be stored out of the light and in a cool, dry place.
 Keep an eye on how long your herbs have been open—if they've been open for too long, they'll smell and taste less potent.
 Note the date that you open the container of dried herbs to make it easier to distinguish if they're still usable.

-The sprigs of this Mediterannean herb are known for thier woody fragrance and are great when used on meats -- especially barbecued meats.
+The sprigs of this Mediterranean herb are known for their woody fragrance and are delicious when used on meats, especially barbecued meats.
 In fact, their fragrance is so appealing that you can hold rosemary sprigs over burning coals on your barbecue to infuse your meats with their distinct flavor.
-In addition to being a tasty addition to a meal, rosemary also has antifungal, antiviral, and antimicrobial properties, so they can be natural healers, too.
-And, of course, because they grow in a very structural way, they can be pruned into decorative rosemary topiaries.
+In addition to being an aromatic ingredient, rosemary also has antifungal, antiviral, and antimicrobial properties, so they can be natural healers, too.
 Some of our favorite recipes that use this earthy herb are Fougasse with Rosemary and Seeds, Grilled Balsamic Flank Steak With Peppers and Onions, Tuscan Ribs, and even this delicious Victory Garden Cocktail.

 Bay leaves are often used whole in soups, stews, and sauces.
 They have a dark, floral scent and should be used sparingly, as their flavor goes a long way.
-For this reason they're often used in curries, too.
-Another great use for bay leaves?
-To ward off bugs in your pantry.
-Dried bay leaves wil keep pests at bay.
-Some of our favorite recipes using bay leaves are Prime Rib and Oven-Roasted Potatoes with Bay Leaves and Sage, Herb-Infused Potatoes, and in an Herb Sachet for cooking soups and stews.
+For this reason, they're often used in curries, too.
+Some of our favorite recipes using bay leaves include Olive-Oil-Fried Potatoes with Aioli, Quick-Brined Corned Beef and Vegetables, Pink Grapefruit-White Cranberry Sparkling Punch, and a spectacular holiday Citrus-Roasted Heritage Turkey.